 Aug 1, Session 4 at Miller Knox Regional Park, Point Richmond

 Selecting pigments for a Bay Area landscape.
 Limited palettes.

-About Point Molate Beach Park
+Aug 8, Session 5 at Point Molate Beach Park

 Aug 15, Session 6 at Point Molate Beach Park